Planning an Intervention? 5 Things You Need to Know

 - The location: Choose a space where the person will feel comfortable and safe.
 A home or other private location is better than a public place.

-- The information: Educate yourself as much as possible on your loved one’s drug addiction.
+- The information: Educate yourself as much as possible on your loved one’s drug or alcohol addiction.
 If you do not understand what you’re dealing with, you’ll likely have difficulty conveying your points.
 The more you know, the more help you can provide.

 - The message: Know what you are going to say before you say it.
 Take some time to talk it over with the group and get clear on what it is you are going to say to them.
 Avoid “you” statements that put blame on them.
 Instead, use “I” statements that convey how you feel and illustrate to them how their behaviors have personally impacted you.

 - The follow-up: Be prepared for follow-up.
 What are your plans after the intervention?
 If you are encouraging your loved one to seek treatment, have a treatment plan ready.
-Do research and find a treatment center that is appropriate and affordable.
+Do the research and find a treatment center that is appropriate and affordable.
 Ideally, you may be able to get your loved one into treatment the same day as the intervention, so be prepared and make all the arrangements beforehand.

-- The worst case: Prepare for the worst-case scenario.
+- The worst-case: Prepare for the worst-case scenario.
 It is possible that your loved one will continue to deny the problem and refuse your suggestion to seek treatment.
 Plan ahead for this and decide what you will do.
 Is there an ultimatum?
 A backup plan?
 Ultimatums do not harm your loved ones, but help encourage them to make the right decision.
 You may want to stop any enabling behaviors and limit access to finances, housing, or any other support you provide that enables addictive behaviors to continue.